AspNetMonsters/website/source/_posts/2018-01-22-loading-an-object-graph-with-dapper.md

   //Do Dapper Things
 }
 {% endcodeblock %}

+As @Disman pointed out in the comments, it is not necessary to call `connection.OpenAsync()`.
+If the connection is not already opened, Dapper will call `OpenAsync` for you.
+Call me old fashioned but I think that whoever created the connection should be the one responsible for opening it, that's why I like to open the connection before calling Dapper.

 Let's get back to our example.
 To query for a single `Aircraft`, we call the `QuerySingleAsync` method, specifying the `Aircraft` type parameter.
 The type parameter tells Dapper what class type to return.
 Dapper will take the results of the query that gets executed and map the column values to properties of the specified type.
 We also pass in two arguments.
 The first is the query that will return a single row based on a specified `@Id` parameter.